 We continue to fulfill our obligation to hold educational workshops by posting digital information and virtual presentations.
-So, ICYMI, below are links to recorded workshops and updates on past events from the DPL/LWVD collaborative series and information videos regarding the Census and Michigan’s new voting laws.
+So, ICYMI, below are links to recorded workshops, past events from the DPL/LWVD collaborative series, and information videos regarding the Census and Michigan’s new voting laws.
 (For recordings of past “meet the candidate” forums and candidate debates, see Candidate Forums 2022.

 Your Brain and Misinformation: Why People believe Lies and Conspiracy Theories